 The best vegetables to snack on for weight loss

-If you’re wondering what the best vegetables to snack on for weight loss are, you’ve got plenty of options.
-Vegetables tend to be low in calories and are a good source of fiber, which means you can snack until you’re satisfied without worry.
+Don’t worry, we’re not going to suggest you live off celery sticks!
+But, if you’re open to snacking on veggies, the options are plentiful.
+Vegetables tend to be low in calories and are a good source of fibre, which means you can snack until you’re satisfied without worry.

 Our favorites below are high in water content, which helps keep you hydrated and gives your food more volume without adding on extra calories.

-Try these vegetables plain, or incorporate them into the recipes below.
+Try these vegetables plain, cook them to your desired method, or incorporate them into the recipes

 - Baby carrots